decaycs/decay-factory/README.md

 ## Alternatives

-- [dye](https://github.com/Infinitybeond1/dye): Dye is a ultrafast image colorizer tool that supports decay palette, you can try it too!
+- [dye](https://github.com/Infinitybeond1/dye): Dye is an ultrafast image colorizer tool that supports decay palette, you can try it too!

 ## Installation